SDA-SE/mongodb-operator/README.md

 1. Cleanup

-   To value resources of your Docker installation, delete the local cluster:
+   To value resources of your Docker installation, delete the local cluster.

    ```console
    $ kind delete cluster --name mongodb-operator-cluster